SimonJHudson/microsoft-365-community/Community/microsoft365-maturity-model--infrastructure.md

 ## Evolution of this competency

 See the [Maturity Model for Microsoft 365 - Introduction](/microsoft-365/community/microsoft365-maturity-model--intro) for definitions of the Maturity Model levels.
+Some characteristics should, perhaps, be addressed a little more urgently than others; we have marked these with the 'Sparkles' emoji: ✨

 ### Level 100 - Initial